swarajnanda2021/MSKCC_SSL/README.md

 - **E.** [DataAug](https://github.com/swarajnanda2021/MSKCC_SSL/blob/main/DataAug.py): Data augmentation techniques, classical (linear transformations to the image), are found here.
 There are two kinds of data augmentation:
    - **E.1.** Contrastive learning based data augmentation: Outputs a set of 2 (or n) views of transformed input image batch using classical techniques
    - **E.2.** DiNO data augmentation technique.
 Here, there is a local and a global crop needed for the teacher-student learning approach found in DiNO.
 Classical augmentation is applied to all crops.

+There are other elements in the repo, such as [DimensionReduction](https://github.com/swarajnanda2021/MSKCC_SSL/blob/main/DimensionReduction.py), which basically is my implementation of the UMAP method, from scratch, but it is slow.
+I recommend using a faster library.
+Other elements also include the trainins script [Training](https://github.com/swarajnanda2021/MSKCC_SSL/blob/main/Training.py), but that only serves as a means to understand how to combine these modules to your data.

+### Instantiation of Encoders

+### Instantiation of Data Augmentation pipeline

+### Training a model